LaupWing/pt-course-19-21/docs/README.md

 ### Scope

-Within JavaScript there are 3 scopes called the `Global scope`, `Local scope` and `Static scope`.
-A `static scope` is also referred to as a `lexical scope`, but I just hate that word so I prefer `static`.
+Within JavaScript there are scopes called: the `Global scope` and `Local scope`.

 #### Global scope